-I have a lot of outdoor areas to sweep: patios, walkways, sidewalks, and bits of an alley and a street gutter.
+I have many outdoor areas to sweep: patios, walkways, sidewalks, and bits of an alley and a street gutter.
 I ...

-I have a lot of outdoor areas to sweep: patios, walkways, sidewalks, and bits of an alley and a street gutter.
-I need to gather up leaves, pine needles, pine cones, “berries” from laurels, misc. junk, and light snow.
+I have many outdoor areas to sweep: patios, walkways, sidewalks, and bits of an alley and a street gutter.
+I need to gather leaves, pine needles, pine cones, “berries” from laurels, misc. junk, and light snow.

 But it’s not perfect for everyone, as Amazon reviewers have noted.
 It’s not meant for really rough surfaces.
 (Libman sells a $35 broom for that purpose.)
 It’s not meant to pick up fine sawdust as efficiently as brooms with softer bristles.
 It’s not meant to push a lot of heavy, wet snow (its pole is not thick and has snapped under such stress).
 And it isn’t as wide (and sturdy?) as Libman’s high-priced, 36-inch “commercial” model.
 It’s a compromise, but it hits my sweet spot.